QueenOvSwords/rooms/tryhackme/easy/RootMe.md

 The results give us enough to answer the first three questions.
 #### Scan the machine, how many ports are open?
-**Answer:** 2
+This can be found from the nmap scan.
 Since the expected answer matches the number of open ports we found by scanning the top 1000, there is no need to further scan the full range of ports.
 #### What version of Apache is running?
-**Answer:** 2.4.29

 This can be seen in the `http-server-header` field of the scan results of port 80.
 #### What service is running on port 22?
-**Answer:** ssh
+Refer to nmap scan to answer this question.
 #### Find directories on the web server using the GoBuster tool.
 Now we need to enumerate the http service for any hidden directories using Gobuster.
 This will brute-force check using a wordlist of popular directory names.